Frequently asked questions

 12. In wintertime, then spikes on your shoes might be necessary

-We also recommend bringing a rucksack or small backpack for your daily essentials, such as camera, wallet, medications, extra clothing layers, etc.
+We also recommend bringing reusable water bottle to refill and a rucksack or small backpack for your daily essentials, such as camera, wallet, medications, extra clothing layers, etc.

 What is the Icelandic weather like?